pamelag/amasym-webstore/README.md

-# amasym-webstore
+# amaysim-webstore
-## Amasym programming exercise built using Golang
+## amaysim programming exercise built using Golang

 This exercise is done entirely using Golang.
-It uses goland standard lib and the design decisions are as follows.
+It uses golang standard lib and the design decisions are as follows.

 - ShoppingCart, Item and Product have been modeled to incorporate both behavior and data